On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Localization Fundamentals

 The sensor fusion architectures in model-driven methods can be generally categorized into centralized (also known as tightly-coupled) or decentralized (also known as loosely-coupled) integration schemes.
 Centralized integration methods usually rely on a single central filter that fuses the positioning measurables from various anchors.
 In contrast, decentralized fusion algorithms fuse the individual/independent positioning estimates of the participating anchors into a single positioning estimate.
 Hence, by design, decentralized integration can only work for technologies that can estimate the position using a single anchor node, e.g., hybrid range and angle.
 A common practice in all measurement fusion methods is first to form a system of equations, e.g., in matrix form, linking the unknown target position to the measurements and anchors positions.
 Subsequently, the resulting set of system of equations can be solved to estimate the unknown target position.
 Broadly speaking, the system of equations' solution can be obtained either using a statistical approach based on the maximum likelihood estimator or using an algebraic approach based on the least-squares estimator \cite{sayed2005network,mantilla2015localization}.
-In the following, we detail the different model-driven data fusion methods used to construct the system of equations. \begin{itemize} [leftmargin=*] \item \textit{Ranging-based multilateration}: Ranging-based \ac{MLAT} uses the estimated distances between a target node and at least four different anchors in order to perform 3D localization, as illustrated in Figure \ref{fig:D_MLAT}.
+In the following, we detail the different model-driven data fusion methods used to construct the system of equations. \begin{itemize} [leftmargin=*] \item \textit{Ranging-based multilateration}: Ranging-based \ac{MLAT} uses the estimated distances between a target node and at least four different anchors in order to perform 3D localization, as illustrated in Fig.~\ref{fig:D_MLAT}.
 Once a sufficient number of distance estimates between anchors and the target are collected, one can formulate a system of equations representing the MLAT estimation problem \cite{sayed2005network}.
-Subsequently, the target's position is determined by solving the MLAT estimation problem using (non)linear least squares estimators or maximum likelihood estimators.
+Subsequently, the target's position is determined by solving the MLAT estimation problem using (non)linear least squares estimators or maximum likelihood estimators. \ac{MLAT} is usually utilized when only range measurements are available, i.e., no angle-based measurements.
+Also, \ac{MLAT} is preferred even if angle measurements are available in scenarios where the distance between the anchor node and the \ac{UE} is relatively large, as in \ac{GNSS}, where small angle measurement errors cause high positioning errors.
+It is worth noting that the relationship between range measurements and position states is non-linear, and hence, linearization errors are incurred when utilizing linear filters.
+These linearization errors are magnified when the \ac{UE} is close to the anchor node and can be neglected for long \ac{UE}-anchor distance \cite{saleh20225g}.